Drought-Tolerant Perennial Flowers For Dry Gardens

 There are several types of Penstemon that are best for drought-tolerance, including Penstemon digitalis and Penstemon barbatus.
 These plants can range in size from 1-3 feet tall and can be either clumping or spreading in form.

-See drought-tolerant varieties of Penstemon
+Drought-tolerant varieties of Penstemon

 Once established, these drought-tolerant perennial flowers will perform year after year through tough summers.
 You will find them to be your go-to perennials for many locations in your garden.